mcdonn/LSA2019-Reproducible-Research/intro_to_git.md

-belongs to the Bantu language family spoken in South Africa word order: SVO a close relative of Danish
+belongs to the Bantu language family spoken in South Africa word order: SVO a close relative of Spanish
 ```

 Now, let's see what we get.